philippluedtke/predictive_collision_avoidance/README.md

 # About the Code

-The "streamlined_ubertragung"-Code is used for the Pico.
+"streamlined_ubertragung" is used for the Pico.
 If more than one sensor is used the sensor-id variable should be adjusted.

-The "clusteranalysis_with_grouping_printvariant" is the main program.
+"clusteranalysis_with_grouping_printvariant" is the main program.
 The port (in the code COM4 is used) will probably have to be adjusted.

+"voxel_decay_time" is the first voxel-based program.
+It also uses the time the voxel was measured to determine its status, altough the "decay"-part is not really up-to-date anymore.

 # How the Program is structured